-As of December 31, 2016 and June 30, 2016, the recorded bases of common and preferred stock that are restricted for more than one year or are not publicly traded were \$815 million and \$767 million, respectively.
+As of March 31, 2017 and June 30, 2016, the recorded bases of common and preferred stock that are restricted for more than one year or are not publicly traded were \$856 million and \$767 million, respectively.
 These investments are carried at cost and are reviewed quarterly for indicators of other-than-temporary impairment.
 It is not practicable for us to reliably estimate the fair value of these investments.

 We lend certain fixed-income and equity securities to increase investment returns.
 These transactions are accounted for as secured borrowings and the loaned securities continue to be carried as investments on our consolidated balance sheets.
 Cash and/or security interests are received as collateral for the loaned securities with the amount determined based upon the underlying security lent and the creditworthiness of the borrower.
-As of December 31, 2016 and June 30, 2016, the collateral received under agreements for loaned securities totaled \$1.3 billion and \$294 million, which is primarily comprised of U.S. government and agency securities.
+As of March 31, 2017, collateral received was \$4.6 billion, which was primarily comprised of U.S. government and agency securities.
+As of June 30, 2016, collateral received was \$294 million, which was primarily comprised of cash.